 To find out more about individual practice nurses, visit our Meet your Team page.

 The term allied health refers to an increasingly important group of healthcare providers.
-At the moment, we contract a dietitian, an exercise physiologist, a psychologist, and a mental health social worker.
-As their titles suggest, they are experts in helping you stay well and get better quickly - physically and mentally.
+Our Allied Health team are experts in helping you stay well and get better quickly - physically and mentally.
 All our allied health work hand-in-hand with our doctors and nurses.
 We are very keen to integrate them into our team.
 Our allied health providers use the same computer system as our doctors and nurses - this really helps the team communicate and collaborate around you and your health.

 To find out more about individual allied health providers, visit our Meet your Team page.

-Three specialist physicians visit Shepparton Medical Centre on a regular basis:
+We have a team of specialist physicians that visit Shepparton Medical Centre on a regular basis: